Biology

 Typically Offered: Annually

 An inquiry-based approach to the study of evolutionary processes, including those that are adaptive and neutral with respect to natural selection.
 Evolution will be examined at a variety of scales, from molecular to ecological, and from changes in populations over a few generations to patterns over millennia.
 Most attention will be devoted to empirical work that addresses conceptual issues in evolutionary biology, including natural selection and fitness, speciation, population genetics, phylogenetics, and molecular evolution.
-Ecological and evolutionary biology.
+Biology Major distribution area: Ecological and evolutionary biology.

 Prerequisite: BIOL 161, BIOL 162, and BIOL 163.
 BIOL 261 or BIOL 262 is recommended.